 How technology moves at speed and scale

 Accenture Research moved quickly to address the need for instant insights on these and other challenges when faced with COVID-19.
-We looked to our research on future systems — a state in which businesses adopt complex, interconnected living systems of technologies, applications and people to scale innovations repeatedly — which helped us quickly address some of these questions for our clients.
+We looked to our research on interconnected systems — a state in which businesses adopt complex, interconnected systems of technologies, applications and people to scale innovations repeatedly — which helped us quickly address some of these questions for our clients.

 <<< Start >>>